 But on June 11, 1963, he asked the American people on TV to end racism once and for all.
 He said that even though President Lincoln freed slaves, their heirs and grandsons were not completely free.

 He believed that all Americans, regardless of color, should enjoy a free and happy life.

 A Great Presidency Cut Short

-November 21, 1963 was the fateful day when JFK was assassinated.
-He was in Dallas, Texas to give speeches and was assassinated as he rode in a motorcade, waving to bystanders, through Dealey Plaza in downtown Dallas.
+November 22, 1963, was the fateful day when JFK was assassinated.
+He was in Dallas, Texas, to give speeches and was assassinated as he rode in a motorcade, waving to bystanders, through Dealey Plaza in downtown Dallas.
 Jacqueline Kennedy was by his side when President John F Kennedy was slain.